-Toy Industry Associaton (TIA) Statement on the Use of XRF Technology
+Toy Industry Association (TIA) Statement on the Use of XRF Technology

-Based upon information provided by experienced engineers, safety authorities, and manufacturers of the instruments involved, the Toy Industry Association believes that X-Ray Fluorescence (XRF) technology may be reliably used as an initial screening mechanism in the hands of a well-trained operator for detecting the potential presence of substances in toys, as long as prescribed test methods are followed and the appropriate standard reference materials are used.
-A positive XRF result merely indicates that further comprehensive testing must be done by a lab accredited by the U.S. Consumer Product Safety Commission to confirm presence of the substance.
+Based upon information provided by experienced engineers, safety authorities and manufacturers of the instruments involved, the Toy Industry Association (TIA) believes that X-Ray Fluorescence (XRF) technology may be reliably used as an initial screening mechanism, in the hands of a well-trained operator, for detecting the potential presence of certain substances in toys, as long as prescribed test methods are followed and the appropriate standard reference materials are used.
+A “positive” XRF result merely indicates that further comprehensive testing must be done by a lab accredited by the U.S. Consumer Product Safety Commission to confirm the presence of the substance.

-Improper use of such instruments by untrained or under-trained operators is dangerous to individuals in the vicinity of the testing and often results in readings that are inaccurate and misleading.
-We have seen numerous examples of products being tested by untrained personnel and erroneously reported as containing high levels of certain substances because the XRF testing has been conducted incorrectly and/or have misinterpreted the results.
+Improper use of such instruments by untrained or under-trained operators may be dangerous to individuals in the vicinity of the testing and often results in readings that are inaccurate and misleading.
+We have seen numerous examples of products being tested by untrained personnel and erroneously reported as containing high levels of certain substances because the XRF testing had been conducted incorrectly and/or the results were misinterpreted.

 TIA and its members support rigorous standards for toy safety and the use of all reliable mechanisms to demonstrate compliance with the regulations of the U.S. Consumer Product Safety Commission (CPSC).
 If and when they are properly employed, devices such as XRF detection instruments can strengthen testing and inspection procedures and help assure the manufacture of safe toys.